MetPX/sarracenia/doc/dd_post.7.rst

 -----------

 Sources create messages in the *dd_post* format to announce file changes.
 Subscribers read the post to decide whether a download of the content being announced is warranted.
 This manual page completely describes the format of the messages used to announce file changes.
 dd_post messages are payloads for an Advanced Message Queuing Protocol (AMQP) message bus, but file data transport is separate, using more common protocols such as SFTP, HTTP, HTTPS, or FTP.
 Files are transported as pure byte streams, no metadata beyond the file contents is transported (permission bits, extended attributes, etc...), and the permissions of files are upto the receiver to decide at the destination system.

-AMQP messages provide a 'control plane' for data transfers.
+With this method, AMQP messages provide a 'control plane' for data transfers.
 While each post message is essentially point to point, data switches can be transitively linked together to make arbitrary networks.
 Each posting is consumed by the next hop in the chain.
 Each hop re-advertises (creates a new post for) the data for later hops.
 The posts flow in the same direction as the data.
-Log messages (see dd_log(7)) also flow through the control path, but in the opposite direction, allowing sources to know the entire disposition of their products through a network.
+If consumers permit it, log messages (see dd_log(7)) also flow through the control path, but in the opposite direction, allowing sources to know the entire disposition of their products through a network.

+The format of post messages is a minimal layer on top of AMQP needed to provide data exchange.
+The minimal layer over raw AMQP is primarily the following:

+Source Filtering (use of `AMQP TOPIC`_ exchanges)
+   The messages make use of *topic exchanges* from AMQP, where topics are hierarchies meant to represent subjects of interest to a consumer.
+A consumer may upload the selection criteria to the broker so that only a small subset of postings are forwarded to the client.
+When there are many users interested in only small subsets of data, the ability to reduce traffic at source is crucial.

+Segmentation (the parts_ Header)
+   In any store and forward switch network that transports entire files limits the maximum file size to the minimum available on any intervening node.
+To avoid defining a maximum file size, a segmentation standard is specified.

+Fingerprint Winnowing (the sum_ header)
+   Each product has a checksum and size intended to identify it uniquely, referred to as a *fingerprint*.
+If two products have the same fingerprint, they are considered equivalent.
+In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single announcements of products, intermediate processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
+   Propagating only the first occurrence of a datum received downstream, based on its fingerprint is termed: *Fingerprint Winnowing*.

+   *Fingerprint Winnowing* is the basis for a robust strategy for high availability:  setting up multiple sources for the same data, consumers accept announcements from all of them, but only forwarding the first one received downstream.
+In normal operation, one source may be faster than the others, and so the second source's products are usually 'winnowed'.
+When one source disappears, the other sources' data is automatically selected, as the fingerprints are now *fresh* and used, until a faster source becomes available.

+   The advantage of this method for high availability is that no A/B decision is required.
+   The time to *switchover* is zero.
+Other strategies are subject to considerable delays in making the decision to switchover, and pathologies one could summarize as flapping, and/or deadlocks.

+   *Fingerprint Winnowing* also permits *mesh-like*, or *any to any* networks, where one simply interconnects a node with others, and messages propagate.
+Their specific path through the network is not defined, but each participant will download each new datum from the first node that makes it available to them.
+Keeping the messages small and separate from data is optimal for this usage.

 AMQP TOPIC
 ----------